 Develop a Pre-Bed Routine

-If you're practicing going to bed early and want to sleep better, try developing a relaxing bedtime routine.
+If you're practicing going to bed early and want to sleep better, try developing a relaxing bedtime routine just lying down, wrapped in a throw blanket.
 This might sound shocking, but start preparing for sleep two hours before heading to bed.
 Be sure to turn off your television, put away your devices, and dim down whatever lights you can.
 This will signal to your mind that it's time to end the day and help your mind prepare itself for sleep.

 If you are not in the habit of exercising, try to incorporate some low-impact exercise into your routine at least an hour before bed.
 Avoid exercising too vigorously right before bedtime, as that alerts the brain instead of helping it relax.
 Practice some light exercises like stretching, yoga, or even meditation to help your body unwind and relax the muscles for a good sleep at night.
 But, if you have a vigorous exercise routine, try to get that done at least three hours before bedtime so that the hormones produced during exercise that stimulate the mind and body's metabolism do not affect your sleep cycle.

 You should also try to eat smart during the day so that you can sleep well at night.
 Strictly avoid caffeine and nicotine close to bedtime because these chemicals disrupt sleep like no other!
 Having a heavy meal at night or too much liquid intake after the evening can also make your sleep restless.
 Either you'll be getting up, again and again, to go to the toilet, or your heavy meal will give you heartburn, preventing you from falling asleep.